 24 January 2011: My very favorite vegetarian entree at any restaurant is mattar paneer, green peas with Indian farmer cheese (paneer) in a creamy gravy.
 Paneer is a fresh, unaged, non-melting cheese made by curdling heated milk with lemon juice or some other food acid.
 It’s not necessarily the type of cheese you’d want to snack on as you might a slice or two of Kraft singles, but it’s the perfect cheese for the creamy gravy seasoned to perfection.
 Mattar paneer is rich and utterly delicious, prepared to your level of piquancy.
 No one in New Mexico does it better than Namaste.

 You might also opt to make dinner an adventurous event by trying one of the menu’s six Nepali dishes.
 Santa Fe used to have a Himalayan restaurant for years, but Nepali dishes in Albuquerque were scarce until Namaste.
 The Nepalese diet consists heavily of lentil and rice dishes along with vegetable curries and a side dish called anchar, which are pickled vegetables and fruits (tomato, mango, cucumber, etc.), much like a chutney.
 There are many similarities to Indian food in Nepalese cooking.

 26 October 2008: It may surprise you to discover similarities to Chinese food as well.
 That’s especially true in Kathmandu where the most popular lunch and snack item served are steamed or fried vegetable and meat dumplings known as “Momo.”
 Namaste features both chicken and lamb momo.
-The lamb momo plate consists of ten dumplings stuffed with ground and spiced lamb served with a piquant and delicious tomato achar.
+Both consist of ten dumplings stuffed with ground and spiced chicken or lamb served with a piquant and delicious tomato achar.
 It’s easy to see why this would be the most popular dish in Nepal.
-The only downer for me is that the achar is served cold and the momo just warm.
-Submerge the momo into the achar and it cools off quickly.
-Still, this is a minor inconvenience and should not deter you from trying a delicious entree.
+For an instance you might wonder where the sweet and sour plum sauce is that often accompanies dumplings, but the achar will quickly win you over.